Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/events/special-sessions.md

 # Special Sessions 2022

+## December 16, 2022: CMCD and CMSD – what, why and how?

+### Presenter:

+Will Law (Akamai) - Bio: https://www.linkedin.com/in/wilaw/

+### Abstract:

+This session dives in to both new CTA WAVE specifications - Common Media Client Data and Common Media Server Data.
+We examine the problems they are solving, the mechanisms by which data is transmitted and the use-cases that can be addressed by each, along with demonstrations of the standards in action.

+### Invited Organizations:

+DASH-IF, DVB TM-STREAM, ATSC TG3-6, 3GPP SA4 MBS, CTA WAVE TWG, 5G-MAG RT & CD-T

+### Logistics:
+- Date/Time	Friday, December 16, 2022, 6:00 PM - 7:00 PM CET
+- WebEx (if you want to join, please contact DASH-IF)

 ## October 21, 2022: Ad slot signalling in DASH according to DVB and SCTE
 - Presenter: Presenters: [Rufael Mekuria](https://www.linkedin.com/in/rufael-mekuria-652b4828/) (Unified Streaming), [Yasser Syed](https://www.linkedin.com/in/yasser-syed-734198/) (Comcast)
 - Abstract: Signalling of ad slots in DASH is a feature that is increasingly popular.
 SCTE-35 was popular n MPEG-2 TS based workflows and is increasingly used in DASH and HLS streaming to enable ad insertion and substitution.
 Signalling ad breaks consistently between MPEG-2 TS and streaming workflows, and for server and client side ad insertion are key to harmonize workflows and increase interoperability.
 To this extent, DVB developed DVB-TA suite, including a recommendation for signalling ad slots in MPEG-2 TS and  DVB-DASH, while SCTE has updated specifications of SCTE 214 and SCTE 35 to better account for usage in streaming environments.
 We detail some of the problems addressed in using SCTE-35 ad slot signalling in DASH in a consistent and optimized manner for different use cases, and detail some of the timing relationships between the SCTE-35 payload and the DASH signalling and the use of single vs multi period.
 Last we also present some example streams available, and some of the open topics remaining in this space.